Visit the institution website for COVID‑19 updates

 Months of entry

-- develop the social awareness and responsibilities of the engineer in society.
+- develop social awareness and responsibilities of engineers in society.

-- provide the opportunity to develop research competence and apply individual and independent thought to the understanding or solution to a problem through an advanced directed research project.
+- provide the opportunity to develop research competence through an advanced directed research project.

 - provide the opportunity to apply high-level analytical software towards the design and packaging of complex assemblies.